krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 <span class="caption">A close-up on B. liliputana.</span>

 In order to reproduce, succulents need to produce seeds.
-However, only newly-grown parts of the plant can to produce them, forcing the plant to grow each year.
+However, **only newly-grown parts of the plant can to produce them**, forcing the plant to grow each year.

 Some succulents limit their seasonal growth to the bare minimum dictated by the scarcity of resources.
 They grow a couple of millimeters, releasing single leaves and flowers.
 The goal is to gather just enough resources to make the flower bloom and, later, develop the fruit.
-Some plants are able to store water throughout the year and release it during the dry season.

 ![succulent-11.jpg](/images/succulent-11.jpg)